 Hello everyone!
-I’m back from Haven Conference and my summer vacation in Georgia and South Carolina.
+I’m back from Haven Conference and our summer vacation in Georgia and South Carolina.
 We had a blast in Atlanta, Charleston and Savannah!
 To say I’ve had my share of heat this summer is definitely an understatement.
 There, it was hot and humid (just ask my hair) and, back home, it’s been very hot and dry.
 With no rain in sight, keeping our lawn and plants alive has been challenging!

 While in the South, I had my fair share of iced tea (unsweetened, of course), and it made me wonder why I ever stopped making it at home.
 In the past, I’d keep a pitcher full in the fridge all season long.
 It’s those kinds of summertime drinks that help beat the heat when you’re tired of plain old water.
 Am I right?

 If you’re in a bit of a mid-summer slump and you’re looking for some delicious new drink ideas, I’ve got you covered.
 These thirst-quenching recipes are made using fresh ingredients, a touch of sweetness and very little time.
 Enjoy!

 Is green iced tea your thing?
 Try this blended berry and mint version that’s packed with fresh strawberries and raspberries.

 We all know the cooling properties of cucumber, right?
 Make this muddled basil and cucumber mojito with or without the rum.
 Low calorie and so refreshing!

 Another delicious basil drink is this strawberry smash that’s sweetened with honey.
 Perfect for strawberry season!